OpenJVS/OpenJVS/README.md

 A list of RS485 dongles and comments are below:

-- FTDI - Always seems to work well
+- FTDI - STRONGLY RECCOMEND!
 - CP2102 - Worked for me, but a lot of people are having issues.
+I would generally reccomend not getting one, as I beleive a lot are fake.
-- Other - Don't get them.
+- Other - Don't get them (unless you want to try it yourself).

 ## Installation and Running